mage-ai/mage-ai/docs/core/abstractions.md

 ## Data product

-Every block produces data after its been executed.
+Every block produces data after it's been executed.
 These are called <b>data products</b> in Mage.

 Data validation occurs whenever a block is executed.